The 4 bones of the pelvis that make up the lower part of the trunk of the body; serves to support the upper body and protect the pelvic organs.

 Care must be taken not to perforate blood vessels, the uterus or bladder, Perforation leads to infection, this is a sterile procedure, and surgeon expertise, patient selection, and adequate anesthesia and safe equipment are essential.

+Introduction of scope to allow inspection of interior of uterus & tube openings.
 Is used to diagnose and treat many uterine disorders, including extremely heavy periods and abnormal bleeding.

 Is performed to examine the uterus for signs of normalcy or abnormality (myomas).